Posts

 The ideas themselves, these fish which he has so patiently waited for and watched swimming under the surface of the mind, and which he has then skillfully fished out—these ideas, in sum, say something vital about our culture.
 It would be reductive to suggest they say only one thing, but every great artist may only be able to tackle one great idea over the length of a career.
 In Lynch’s case, with respect to his reluctance to give voice to his reasons and motivations, the question is, how with all we have, with every rolling hill, with every shining sea, with every great thoroughfare to drive down, with every beautiful house that has out front a rich, green lawn, how is it that we are all at base so desperately unhappy?
 Why do we distrust our neighbors?
 Why do we hate each other?
 Yet the corruption Lynch points to is not seen by him as ubiquitous; instead he seems to suggest that these dangerous impulses only control us when we have no conscious knowledge of them.
 We cannot see them, because most don’t bother to go to the place from which all matter springs; or in other words strive for something deeper.

 This brings me back to meditation.
 It is impossible to look honestly at Lynch’s work without seeing it in the context of a committed meditator, and a man who has faced his personal darkness every day and put it into his art, rather than into the world.
 There is a moving anecdote in the probing documentary film “David Lynch: The Art Life” in which he describes taking his father down to the basement of his home to show him his “experiments,” which included the carcasses of dead animals, rotting fruit, and similar earthy paraphernalia.
-Later, as they are climbing back up the stairs Lynch’s fathers says “David, I don’t think you should ever have children.”
+Later, as they are climbing back up the stairs Lynch’s father says “David, I don’t think you should ever have children.”

 Naturally, Lynch is devastated by this.
 But in his narration he seems more devastated by the fact that his father misunderstood a pursuit he was deeply excited about, rather than his insensitive command to refrain from procreating.
 He wants to be understood—but for Lynch the type of understanding he traffics in is not of the conscious understanding that can be easily categorized.
 His movies enter you at a different, more subliminal level than most movies being made today—perhaps ever.
 It stands to reason that would be the case, given his almost fifty-year meditation practice and the wisdom he has gathered from it, the wisdom he has sought to infuse, perhaps furtively, into the movies we have all enjoyed and embraced.